Skip to content

 2. Does the data processing agreement explicitly prohibit commercial use of student data, maintain district direct control over student information, and comply with FERPA's "school official" requirements?

-3. Can you provide current accessibility documentation (VPAT) showing compliance with the ADA requirements for the 2026/2027 deadlines?
+3. Can you provide current accessibility documentation (VPAT) showing compliance with the ADA requirements, including the April 2027 deadline for smaller districts?

-If you can't get clear "yes" answers to all three, pause the classroom rollout and talk to your school administrators about next steps, including whether a vetted option like SchoolAI fits your district’s requirements.
-Try SchoolAI for yourself for free and see how it gives you this visibility without adding hours to your day.
+If you can't get clear "yes" answers to all three, pause the classroom rollout and talk to your school administrators about next steps, including whether a vetted option like SchoolAI fits your district's requirements.
+Try SchoolAI for yourself or request a demo for free and see how it gives you this visibility without adding hours to your day.

 Transform your teaching with AI-powered tools for personalized learning